guillermo-navas-palencia/cprior/doc/source/getting_started.rst

 Install from source
 """""""""""""""""""

 To install from source, download the git repository https://github.com/guillermo-navas-palencia/cprior.
-Then, you need to build a shared library (_cprior.so) for Linux or a dynamic-link library (cprior.dll) for Windows, before running ``python setup.py install``.
-For example. for Linux you can use the bash script ``cprior/_lib/build.sh``
+Then, build a shared library (_cprior.so) for Linux or a dynamic-link library (cprior.dll) for Windows, before running ``python setup.py install``.
+For example. for Linux you might use the bash script ``cprior/_lib/build.sh``

 .. code-block:: bash